ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

 Review the :ref:`support_life` for the versions of ``ansible-core`` that the collection supports.
-Collections MUST document the supported Python versions for plugins which can't support all controller Python versions (for example, if required libraries do not support them).
+Collections MUST document the supported Python versions for plugins which cannot support all controller Python versions (for example, if required libraries do not support them).

 Other environment
 ~~~~~~~~~~~~~~~~~

 Review the :ref:`support_life` for the versions of ``ansible-core`` that the collection supports.
-Collections MUST document the supported Python versions for modules which can't support all target Python versions (for example, if required libraries do not support them).
+Collections MUST document the supported Python versions for modules which cannot support all target Python versions (for example, if required libraries do not support them).

 .. note::